-For those looking for a gentle stroll, the town gardens (Skrúðgarður) are an attractive place to visit at any time of year.
+For those looking for a gentle stroll, the town’s park (Skrúðgarður) is an attractive place to visit at any time of year.
 A sympathetic place for the young and old, the gardens act as a gateway to the outside world, a great starting point to walks out of town.
 Small wooden bridges criss-cross the bubbling brook of Búðara, while picnic benches offer spots to sit a while and enjoy the view.
-Ruins of old turf houses can be found and an accompanying map details the history of each area, including the location of the town’s original hydroelectric power station.
-The old turf house on the far side, Kviabekkur, is due to be restored over the coming years, with exciting plans in the making for a guesthouse and artist’s retreat.